KimRass/warehouse/Basic Codes/SQL.md

 ## DROP TABLE
 ## TRUNCATE TABLE
 - Delete the data inside a table, but not the table itself.
-## PRIMARY KEY
-- The `PRIMARY KEY` constraint uniquely identifies each record in a table.
-Primary keys must contain UNIQUE values, and cannot contain NULL values.
-A table can have only ONE primary key; and in the table, this primary key can consist of single or multiple columns (fields).
-## FOREIGN KEY
-- The `FOREIGN KEY` constraint is used to prevent actions that would destroy links between tables.
-A `FOREIGN KEY` is a field (or collection of fields) in one table, that refers to the `PRIMARY KEY` in another table.
-The table with the foreign key is called the child table, and the table with the primary key is called the referenced or parent table.
-- The `FOREIGN KEY` constraint prevents invalid data from being inserted into the foreign key column, because it has to be one of the values contained in the parent table.
 ### REFERENCES
 ```sql
 CREATE TABLE orders